emb-riscv/specs-markdown/csrs.md

 Hart IDs might not necessarily be numbered contiguously in a multiprocessor system, but at least one hart must have a hart ID of zero.

-The microcontroller profile limits the thread ID to 1023.
+The RISC-V microcontroller profile limits the thread ID to 1023.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|